gbrlbrbs/MNIST_PyTorch/README.md

-# lenet_mnist_pytorch
+# MNIST PyTorch

-Implementation of LeNet-5 on Pytorch, trained on the MNIST dataset
+Implementation of LeNet-5 on Pytorch, trained on the MNIST dataset.
+To run, you must only run `main.py`